alongd/RMG-Py/documentation/source/users/arkane/introduction.rst

 is a set of :math:`k(T,P)` functions suitable for use in chemical reaction mechanisms.
 More information is available at `Allen et al. <http://dx.doi.org/10.1039/c1cp22765c>`_.

-CanTherm is developed and distributed as part of `RMG-Py <http://rmg.mit.edu/>`_, but can be used as a stand-alone application for Thermochemistry, Transition State Theory, and Master Equation chemical kinetics calculations.
+Arkane is developed and distributed as part of `RMG-Py <http://rmg.mit.edu/>`_, but can be used as a stand-alone application for Thermochemistry, Transition State Theory, and Master Equation chemical kinetics calculations.

-CanTherm is written in the `Python <http://www.python.org/>`_ programming language to facilitate ease of development, installation, and use.
+Arkane is written in the `Python <http://www.python.org/>`_ programming language to facilitate ease of development, installation, and use.

-Additional theoretical background can be found at `RMG's Theory Guide <http://reactionmechanismgenerator.github.io/RMG-Py/theory/index.html>`_ and `CanTherm's Manual <manual.pdf>`_ as well as the `manual's supplement information <manual_supplement-Solving1DSchrodingerEquation.pdf>`_.
+Additional theoretical background can be found at `RMG's Theory Guide <http://reactionmechanismgenerator.github.io/RMG-Py/theory/index.html>`_ and `Arkane's Manual <manual.pdf>`_ as well as the `manual's supplement information <manual_supplement-Solving1DSchrodingerEquation.pdf>`_.

 License
 =======

-CanTherm is provided as free, open source code under the terms of the `MIT/X11 License <http://www.opensource.org/licenses/mit-license.php>`_.
+Arkane is provided as free, open source code under the terms of the `MIT/X11 License <http://www.opensource.org/licenses/mit-license.php>`_.
 The full, official license is reproduced below